Making handovers work

 Beyond the hype of transformation

 Transformation has become a buzzword used all too frequently by business leaders, project managers, and consultants alike.
 And the shorter the transformation period, the better it is.
+It is as if there is a vulgar sense of prestige connected to bragging about leading “big bang” business transformations.
+However, as is often the case with bragging, it is exaggerated at best, not really thought through, and completely wrong at worst.
+Let’s get some definitions in place.

 Reading time 5 min.